panpiii/SecOps-Suite/docs/setup/step-by-step-guide.md

 ---

-## 13  Keep Learning

-* Terraform modules & remote back-ends
-* Kubernetes security: PodSecurityStandards, NetworkPolicies
-* Container hardening: distroless images, rootless runtime
-* Cloud security: IRSA, GuardDuty, WAF rules

----

 ### 🎉 Congratulations!

-You now have a fully-operational, security-hardened DevSecOps platform showcasing:
+You now have a fully operational, security-hardened **SecOps-Suite** showcasing:

 * **Infrastructure-as-Code** with Terraform
 * **GitOps** continuous delivery via Argo CD